flare-foundation/docs/docs/dev/tutorials/sc/address-validity.md

 ### 6. Calculate Round ID

 In order to recover the attestation result when it becomes available, you will need the _round ID_ where the request was submitted.
-This is easily calculated from the block timestamp:
+This is calculated from the block timestamp:

 ```javascript linenums="89"
 --8<-- "samples/sc/AddressValidity.js:89:93"
 ```

-Attestation rounds last `BUFFER_WINDOW` seconds, starting `BUFFER_TS_OFFSET` seconds after the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time).
+Attestation rounds last `roundDuration` seconds, starting `roundOffset` seconds after the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time).
 You will use `submissionRoundID` later.

 !!! tip

-    To optimize performance, consider caching the `BUFFER_TS_OFFSET` and `BUFFER_WINDOW` values instead of retrieving them from the blockchain every time.
+    To optimize performance, consider caching the `roundOffset` and `roundDuration` values instead of retrieving them from the blockchain every time.

 ### 7. Wait for the Attestation Round to Finalize